-Chlamydia is a very common sexually transmitted disease (STD).
-It's a bacterial infection that can be passed during unprotected vaginal, oral, and anal sex.
-People who have chlamydia often show no symptoms, which is why many spread the infection to their partners without knowing it.
+Gonorrhea is a very common sexually transmitted disease (STD).
+It's a bacterial infection that can be passed on during unprotected vaginal, oral, and anal sex.
+People who have gonorrhea often show no symptoms, which is why many spread the infection to their partners without knowing it.

-The good news is that chlamydia can be easily treated with antibiotics.
-But if someone with chlamydia doesn't get treated, it can cause serious health consequences, like infertility (the inability to have children).
-That's why it's so important to get tested, learn your status, and get treated if you have it.
+The good news is that most cases of gonorrhea can be easily treated with antibiotics.
+But if someone with gonorrhea doesn't get treated, it can cause serious health consequences, like infertility (the inability to have children).
+That's why it's so important to get tested, learn your status, and get treated if you're infected.

-People with chlamydia are more likely to be infected
+People with gonorrhea are more likely to be infected